How many protons are present in a lithium atom? | Channels for Pearson+

 1

-Understand that the atomic number represents the number of protons in the nucleus of an atom.

-Conclude that a lithium atom has 3 protons based on its atomic number.
+Conclude that a lithium atom contains 3 protons, as the atomic number directly indicates the number of protons.

 Related Videos